GuenterQuast/picoCosmo/README.md

   - Download all files from this project
     <https://github.com/GuenterQuast/picoCosmo>.

-For your convenience, the sub-directory `whl/` contains compatible versions of `picoscope` from package `pico-python` and `picodaqa` from package `picoDAQ` as python-wheels, which you may install via
+For your convenience, the sub-directory *whl/* contains compatible versions of *picoscope* from package *pico-python* and
-*pip install package-<vers\>-<tags\>.whl*.
+ *picodaqa* from package *picoDAQ* as python-wheels, which you may install via  `pip install package-<vers\>-<tags\>.whl`.

 ## Configuration and program execution

-As stated above, data Acquisition and Analysis is started using the graphical interface by typing `./CosmoGui.py xxx.daq`, or optionally, by directly starting the pyhton script for run execution with the command `./runCosmo xxxx.daq`.
+As stated above, data Acquisition and Analysis is started using the graphical interface by typing `<picoCosmo installation directroy>/CosmoGui.py xxx.daq`.
+If no configuration is given, the file *default.daq* is used.
+Optionally, a run can also be started by directly executing `./runCosmo xxx.daq` from the *picocCosmo* installation directory.

-After run start, control is performed via the main window of the BufferManager, which contains the options `Pause`, `Resume`, `Stop` and `EndRun`.
+After run start, control is performed via the main window of the BufferManager, which contains the options *Pause*, *Resume*, *Stop* and *EndRun*.
 In stopped state, all windows remain open and graphs may be saved and log-output inspected.
 In End-state, all processes are stopped, and consequently all windows disappear.
 Resume running from Stop-state is presently not foreseen.

-Helper script, plotDoublePulses.py and makeFigs.py, allow to read stored raw waveforms in text or zip format from the double-pulse search and display resp. store them as images in `.png` format.
+The helper scripts, *plotDoublePulses.py* and *makeFigs.py*, allow to read stored raw waveforms in text or zip format from the double-pulse search and display resp. store them as images in *.png* format.

-The configuration for the `runCosmo.py` is defined in several '.yaml' files contained in sub-directory `config/`.
-The files used for a specific configuration are listed in files of type `.daq`, e.g. `Kanne.daq` for Kamiokanne and `Cosmo.daq` for a run with the CosMo panels.
+The configuration for *runCosmo.py* is defined in several *.yaml* files contained in sub-directory *config/**.
+The files used for a specific configuration are listed in files of type *.daq* , e.g. *Kanne.daq* for Kamiokanne and *Cosmo.daq* for a run with the CosMo panels.

-The  `.yaml` files specify configurations for the oscilloscope, the BufferManager and the Pulse Filter.
+The  *.yaml* files specify configurations for the oscilloscope, the BufferManager and the Pulse Filter.
 Here is the example to run with Kamiokanne:

     # file Kanne.daq
     # --------------------